bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 contains the word three.
 So there&apos;s like all of these different ways of getting, content on your page.
-Now some things to pay attention to is that, <b>jQuery</b> does change over time and some of these that I have on this slide are deprecating now.
+Now some things to pay attention to is that, <b>jQuery</b> does change over time and some of these that I have on this slide are deprecating now.</p>

-The best thing to do is, when you have a page and you have some elements, you need to get to be creative, use the documentation for
+<p>The best thing to do is, when you have a page and you have some
+elements, you need to get to be creative, use the documentation for
 <b>jQuery</b> to help you find the best way of getting to that element on
-the page.
+the page.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-06">1.06 jQuery Events (5:55)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->